Authentic Sri Lankan food w/ intense, flavorful spice levels. Cash only, BYOB.

-"Customers highly recommend trying the black pepper pork and the black curry for their intense flavors and heat.
-Kottu roti is also mentioned as a favorite."
+"The black pepper pork and black curry are highly recommended for their intense spice and flavor.
+Kottu roti and hoppers are also popular choices."

 Important Note